What is Supplemental Health Insurance and How Does it Work?

 What is supplemental insurance?

-Supplemental care insurance doesn't have to offer the same level of coverage as regular health insurance.
+Supplemental health plans don't have to offer the same level of coverage as regular medical insurance.

 Normal health insurance plans have to offer a minimum level of coverage because of Affordable Care Act (ACA) rules.
 ACA plans also can't cap your coverage or deny you based on a pre-existing condition.
 Supplemental plans don't have to follow these rules.